palaktonke06-a11y/Black-Friday-Sales-Analysis/README.md

 # 📌 Project Overview

-The Black Friday Sales Analysis project focuses on understanding customer purchasing behavior during Black Friday shopping events.
-The dataset was analyzed using Exploratory Data Analysis (EDA) and Feature Engineering techniques to uncover meaningful insights, identify spending patterns, and understand the factors influencing customer purchases.
+The Black Friday Sales Analysis project explores customer purchasing behavior during Black Friday sales using Exploratory Data Analysis (EDA) and Feature Engineering techniques.
+The dataset was cleaned, transformed, and analyzed to identify spending patterns and key factors influencing customer purchases.

-The project demonstrates the complete data analysis workflow, including data cleaning, data transformation, visualization, and feature engineering using Python.
-The insights generated from this analysis can help businesses improve customer targeting, product recommendations, and marketing strategies.
+Using Python, Pandas, NumPy, Matplotlib, and Seaborn, the project provides valuable insights into customer preferences and purchasing trends that can support data-driven business decisions.
 ---

 # 🎯 Project Objectives